Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 Risk factors of UTI

 Some factors make some people more prone to having UTIs than others.
-They include:
+The risk factors include:

 - Menopause: Reduced estrogen in menopausal women causes thinning of the lining of the genitourinary tract, putting them at risk of getting UTIs.
 Also, changes in the vaginal flora (bacteria that are normally present in the vagina) can increase the risk.

 - People with diabetes and a weakened immune system: A compromised immune system weakens the ability of the body to fight even simple, uncomplicated infections, leading to recurrent infections in people with conditions like this.
-Additionally, in people with diabetes, the high glucose (sugar) in their urine can create an environment for bacterial growth.
-This increases their risk of having UTIs.
+Additionally, in people with diabetes, the high glucose (sugar) in their urine can create an environment for bacterial growth, increasing UTI risk.

 - Pregnancy: In pregnancy, the ureters dilate and kink, causing stasis of urine, which can be a breeding environment for microorganisms.